Landscape Contractors Share Bay Area Design Trends

 Pollinators such as bees and butterflies are dwindling in numbers, but homeowners are helping them out by providing plants that they need to survive.
 Planting milkweed for monarch butterflies and flowering plants for bees ensure that these helpful insects don’t have to travel far to get what they need.
 Meanwhile, the plants that you have will thrive when they attract these pollinators, all while providing a beautiful and natural look to your outdoor space.

 Paving contractors in the Bay Area can install patios and walkways that go beyond simple concrete slabs.
-Bricks and permeable pavers can be laid in lattice, chevron, or basket-weave patterns to give your hardscapes a unique look that pairs well with your natural landscaping elements.
+Bricks and pavers can be laid in lattice, chevron, or basket-weave patterns to give your hardscapes a unique look that pairs well with your natural landscaping elements.

 Viking Pavers Hardscapes, Paver Driveways, & Landscape Design in the Bay Area